greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/whistleblowing_1_1.md

 ---
-title: "Whistleblowing at GitLab"
+title: Whistleblowing at GitLab
-description: "GitLab's Whistleblowing Handbook page, with links to whistleblowing policies."
+description: GitLab's Whistleblowing Handbook page, with links to whistleblowing policies.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/whistleblowing_1_1/
+linkTitle: Whistleblowing at GitLab
+type: docs
 ---

 {{% alert title="This is a Controlled Handbook Page" color="danger" %}}